2022 Hamilton, Ontario, municipal election: Light rail transit

 In September 2020, Metrolinx announced plans to demolish 21 buildings it had purchased along King Street East between "The Delta" (the intersection of King and Main Streets) and Wellington Street in preparation for LRT construction.

 During the mayor's annual State of the City address in October 2020, Eisenberger said that the province was considering reviving the LRT project, but was waiting for federal, municipal, and private-sector buy-in.

 Over 13 months after announcing the project had been cancelled, the Progressive Conservative provincial government announced they were willing to fund a portion of the LRT project if funds were matched by the federal government.
 In May, 2021, the federal announced it would provide the necessary funding for the project to proceed with the stipulation that the full, original B-Line from Eastgate Square to McMaster University be built.
 The announcement from the federal government drew swift backlash from former mayor and then Hamilton East—Stoney Creek MP Bob Bratina who, despite being a member of the governing Liberal Party, remained firmly opposed to the LRT project.
-Less than a week after LRT funding was announced by the Liberals, Bratina announced he would not seek re-election.
-A poll conducted after the announcement by LiUNA found 54% of Hamiltonians supported the LRT while only 34% opposed the project.
+Less than a week after LRT funding was announced by the Liberals, Bratina announced that he would not seek re-election.
+A poll conducted after the announcement by LiUNA found that 54% of Hamiltonians supported the LRT while only 34% opposed the project.

-On 8 September 2021, Hamilton City Council approved a "memorandum of understanding" with Metrolinx by a vote of 11 to 3, which enabled initial construction and demolition to begin, preceding full construction starting following the 2022 Municipal Election.
+On 8 September 2021, Hamilton City Council approved a "memorandum of understanding" with Metrolinx by a vote of 11 to 3, which enabled initial construction and demolition to begin, preceding full construction starting following the 2022 municipal election.